 As a member board, how much does the ABO pay to the American Board of Medical Specialties every year?

-The ABO pays a yearly fee to the ABMS for each diplomate certified, which is currently $159,565.
+The ABO pays a yearly fee to the ABMS, which is currently $169,190.
+The fee is calculated on the number of diplomates.

 How is the ABO’s Chief Executive Officer compensated?